pearcej/cppds/_sources/Introduction/GettingStartedwithData.rst

           greater than or equal   :math:`>=`                                 Greater than or equal to operator equal   :math:`==`                                                 Equality operator
                       not equal   :math:`!=`                                                Not equal operator
-                    logical and  :math:`and`                          Both operands True for result to be True logical or   :math:`or`        One or the other operand is True for the result to be True logical not  :math:`not`   Negates the truth value, False becomes True, True becomes False
+                    logical and  :math:`&&`                          Both operands True for result to be True logical or   :math:`||`        One or the other operand is True for the result to be True logical not  :math:`!`   Negates the truth value, False becomes True, True becomes False
     =========================== ============== =================================================================